 Don’t forget to stock up on bird food, choosing different foods helps to attract different birds or consider growing your own natural food supplies too – birds enjoy berries and natural seed heads.

-For more ideas and top tips on how to attract birds to your garden, read our guide.
+For more ideas and top tips on how to nurture birds in your garden, read our guide.
 Time to get the binoculars out!

 Grow your own: Early carrots